dfinity/motoko/design/StableRegions-20230209.md

 Internal region allocator operations:

  - `initialize` -- called by the RTS, not by the Motoko developer.
- - `rebuild` -- also called by the RTS, during an post-upgrade.

 User-facing region allocator operations: